 Student organizations and activities

 Students are encouraged to be involved with extracurricular activities on campus.
-Part o fthe eductaion experience is to happen outside of the classroom.
-UMBC offers a rich variety that offers a chance to meet others with similar interests.
+An important part of the educational experience happens outside of the classroom.
+UMBC offers a rich variety of organizations that offer students a chance to meet others with similar interests.
 The UMBC Office of Student Life maintains a complete list of registered student organizations.
-Groups which are relevant to or popular with graduate and undergraduate majors offered by CSEE include the following.
+The following are some groups that may be of interest to both undergraduate and graduate CSEE majors:

 Association for Computing Machinery (ACM)